 We help you on your way into freelance consulting.
-In the first part of our guide for freelance consultants, we answer the questions you ask yourself before deciding on this career path.
+In the first part of our guide for freelance consultants, we answer the questions you should ask yourself before deciding on this career path.

 In the second part, we give you concrete and helpful tips for your start as a freelance consultant: Freelance Consulting – In 10 steps to becoming a successful freelancer.